-Residency Requirements and Waiver Information
+Residency Requirements and Waiver Information for the 21-22 & 22-23 academic years

 Living in a residence hall is an important factor in the process of both social and academic growth.
 Residence halls foster a living-learning environment where students can develop interpersonal skills and intercultural understanding among students with diverse backgrounds.
+Because of this, Pacific University requires students to live and board on-campus until the residency requirement is met, and even after that a significant number of students choose to continue living on campus through graduation to fully reap the benefits of a residential liberal arts experience.

 - Pacific University requires all students under 20 years of age by the first day of fall term to live and board on-campus unless the student has fulfilled the university's two-year residency requirement.